 About DB Pension and Retiree Healthcare Contributions

-By law, we must keep your DB pension and Retiree Healthcare Fund contributions separate in order to pay for your pension and, if you qualify, healthcare benefits.
+By law, we must keep your Defined Benefit (DB) pension and Retiree Healthcare Fund contributions separate in order to pay for your pension and, if you qualify, healthcare benefits.
 Your contributions are always paid out first.

 Because we keep detailed account balances and provide them to plan members, they often think that they'll get this amount over and above their pension when they retire.
 This is not so.
 It is only when you leave the system before you're eligible for a pension or if you die while receiving a benefit with contributions still on file, that your DB pension contributions could be refunded.
 When your payments begin, payments are first made from the DB pension contributions you paid into the system during your career.
 Once your DB contributions have been depleted (usually in two years after retirement or less) there would be no money left to refund.
 Your pension is a lifetime benefit and will continue being paid from the pension system after your DB pension contributions are exhausted.

 As your employer forwards your DB pension contributions to ORS, we credit your account.
 At the close of each school fiscal year, we also credit you with interest on your DB pension contributions on account for a full year.
 The interest rate on these contributions varies because it is statutorily determined each year based on the rate of investment return.
 Here’s a history of the interest rate DB plan contributions have received.

 If you purchased service credit or have any post-tax contributions (from before 1974), we will keep track of those contributions separately.
 These funds earn 6% interest after they have been on account for a full year.
 Interest is posted at the end of each school fiscal year.